openhab/org.openhab.binding.zwave/doc/benext/tagreader500_0_0.md

 ### Parameter 5: Always awake mode

 Always awake mode
-Mode 1 =  normal working mode

-Mode 3 = z-wave chip is always on to be asked for information, for example version or manufacturer ID.

-Any other value will be reported after a GET, but will be seen as a mode 1.
+<p&gtMode 1 =  normal working mode</p&gt <p&gtMode 3 = z-wave chip is always on to be asked for information, for example version or manufacturer ID.</p&gt <p&gtAny other value will be reported after a GET, but will be seen as a mode 1.</p&gt
 The following option values may be configured -:

 | Value  | Description |